MNAWF

 Spay/Neuter Campaigns

-It has been more than a year since the launch of City Hall-SPCA Kembiri Clinic and its manager Dr. G.R.
+It has been more than 15 years since the launch of City Hall-SPCA Kembiri Clinic and its manager Dr. G.R.
 Krishnan said the partnership project has improved the situation of strays in Kuala Lumpur.

 The clinic has done 1097 spaying and neutering operations since its inception, and with public awareness of the benefits increasing.
 Dr Krishnan said the clinic was expecting more pet owners to take up the subsidised treatments.